Algebraic independence and normality of the values of Mahler's functions: Notations and Results

 are algebraically independent.
-Note that the latter claim, on algebraic independence of numbers~\eqref{sequence_M} can be readily deduced from the classical result by Nishioka~\cite{Ni1996}), whilst the example concerning numbers~\eqref{sequence_yM} was previously unknown, as far as the author knows. \end{example}
+Note that the latter claim, on algebraic independence of numbers~\eqref{sequence_M} follows from the classical result by Nishioka~\cite{Ni1996}, whilst the example concerning numbers~\eqref{sequence_yM} was previously unknown, as far as the author knows. \end{example}

 \begin{example} We can produce a more exotic counterpart of Example~\ref{example_M} using Chebyshev's polynomials

 It is known that these polynomials commute under composition~\cite{Ritt1922},

 Using the same reasoning as above, we readily find with Theorem~\ref{annexe_theo_khi} the following result.
 Define function $\tau$ by